 There’s even Scandinavian inspired holiday lodges in a mini ‘village’ within the Macdonald Resort.
 Great North Lodges also has a brilliant selection of different sized luxury wooden chalets, many with hots tub, sauna and log stoves.
 Another perfect Hygge Highland home with a twist is the grass roofed Norwegian log cabin on Glen Tanar estate.
 It feels authentically Scandi and it is – the wood was shipped over especially in the 1930s!

-For a small town, Aviemore is brimming with brilliant beauty specialists that will make sure you feel tip top to bring in the New Year, and completely reinvigorated after a day in the great outdoors, followed by a massage or a facial.
+For a small town, Aviemore is brimming with brilliant beauty specialists that will make sure you feel tip top to bring in the Autumn, and completely reinvigorated after a day in the great outdoors, followed by a massage or a facial.

 There is Cairngorm Beauty Therapy, situated on a very quiet part of the industrial estate, is ideal for customers who want to make the most of the tranquil surroundings and their indoor 5 person hot tub and infra red sauna.
 There’s also Vital Beauty and the Retreat, where you can also get your hair cut, and Relax, Rewind and Revive.

 Water is also therapeutic and staying in a property that overlooks it is bound to get the relaxed vibes flowing.
 One of the Cairngorm’s most unique and luxurious cottages is situated directly on the banks of Loch an Eilein, which means residents get to enjoy a stunning view all day and, when the walkers are long gone, they have the entire loch to themselves.

 For those brave enough, winter wild swimming is an excellent way to blow away the cobwebs and get the endorphins pumping.
 Alice Goodridge, of Wilderness Scotland, is one such enthusiast who says: